 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-When planning a trip to Banff the hardest part is figuring out how you’ll fit everything you want to do into an ideal Banff itinerary.
+When planning a trip to Banff, the hardest part is figuring out how you’ll fit everything in that you want to do!
 This magical town and national park are filled with literally hundreds of amazing places to visit, tours to go on, and, of course, things to do.

 But with that said, 3 days or 72 hours in Banff is a good amount of time to visit the majority of the most amazing attractions in Banff.
 In fact, the last time I visited Banff, 3 days was all the time I had, and although my itinerary was packed with amazing activities, I was still able to enjoy my time and even relax.

-But let’s face it, with so many fun things to do in Banff, how do you choose the absolute best to create your own Banff itinerary?
+But let’s face it, with so many fun things to do in Banff, how do you choose the absolute best of the best without wasting time?

-Note: I’ve written this blog so that it works for a 1, 2, OR 3-day Banff itinerary.
-If you only have one day, just do the first day of this itinerary (it includes my favorite things to do), but if you have more time, add on the second for a 2-Day Banff itinerary.
+Note: I’ve written this blog so that it works as a 1, 2, OR 3-day Banff itinerary.
+If you only have just one day to enjoy Banff, just do the first day (it includes my favorite things to do), but if you have more time, add on the second for a 2-Day Banff itinerary.

 - Day 2 – Banff Itinerary